kevinhayen/grandma3_fixture_to_presets/README.md

 ## New implemented features

+20-Jun-2023

+Fixturetypes are shown when it is at leased patched once, having a FID set.
+This will reduce the list of shown fixturetypes to only those who are active in the current show.

 18-Jun-2023

 Changing the workflow in the plugin for merging values.
 Previously, the "Merge" checkbox overruled the 3 buttons on the left of it.
 So when "Merge" was checked and you pressed a value to store, a popup asked for the preset location to merge values into.
 Now the "Merge" checkbox is linked to the 3 buttons on the left of it for navigating.
 When unchecking "Merge" while the navigator is indicating a non-empty preset, the plugin will automatically select the next empty preset and remind you using a popup message.